websdk/rhumb/README.md

 // returns "/stories/sarah/scary"
 ```

-When variables or partially variables in optional parts are absent, `""`, `null` or `undefined` then no error is thown and the optional part is dropped.
+When variables or partially variables in optional parts are absent, `""`, `null` or `undefined` then no error is thrown and the optional part is dropped.

 ```javascript
 rhumb.interpolate("/stories(/by-{name})", {})